 Section 4301(b)(1) of Pub.
-L. 104-106 provided that: ''(A) Not later than 210 days after the date of the encomment a proposal to amend the Federal Acquisition Regulation to remove from the Federal Acquisition Regulation certification requirements for contractors and offerors that are not specifically imposed by statute.
+L. 104-106 provided that:

+"(A) Not later than 210 days after the date of the enactment of this Act [Feb.
+10, 1996], the Administrator for Federal Procurement Policy shall issue for public comment a proposal to amend the Federal Acquisition Regulation to remove from the Federal Acquisition Regulation certification requirements for contractors and offerors that are not specifically imposed by statute.
 The Administrator may omit such a certification requirement from the proposal only if-